rollup/rollup/docs/plugin-development/index.md

 Currently, emitting a prebuilt chunk is a basic feature.
 Looking forward to your feedback.

 If the `type` is _`asset`_, then this emits an arbitrary new file with the given `source` as content.
 It is possible to defer setting the `source` via [`this.setAssetSource(referenceId, source)`](#this-setassetsource) to a later time to be able to reference a file during the build phase while setting the source separately for each output during the generate phase.
 Assets with a specified `fileName` will always generate separate files while other emitted assets may be deduplicated with existing assets if they have the same source even if the `name` does not match.
 If an asset without a `fileName` is not deduplicated, the [`output.assetFileNames`](../configuration-options/index.md#output-assetfilenames) name pattern will be used.

+If this asset corresponds to an actual file on disk, then `originalFileName` should be set to the absolute path of the file.
+In that case, this property will be passed on to subsequent plugin hooks that receive a `PreRenderedAsset` or an `OutputAsset` like [`generateBundle`](#generatebundle).
+In watch mode, Rollup will also automatically watch this file for changes and trigger a rebuild if it changes.
+Therefore, it is not necessary to call `this.addWatchFile` for this file.

 If `needsCodeReference` is set to `true` and this asset is not referenced by any code in the output via `import.meta.ROLLUP_FILE_URL_referenceId`, then Rollup will not emit it.
 This also respects references removed via tree-shaking, i.e. if the corresponding `import.meta.ROLLUP_FILE_URL_referenceId` is part of the source code but is not actually used and the reference is removed by tree-shaking, then the asset is not emitted.

 ### this.error